arbnoradragaj/Project3DataSecurity/README.md

       𝐸(𝑥𝑖)=(𝑥𝑖+𝑘𝑖)mod26

-where 𝐸(𝑥𝑖)E(xi) is the encrypted letter, 𝑥𝑖xi is the plaintext letter, and 𝑘𝑖ki is the key letter.
+where E(xi) is the encrypted letter, xi is the plaintext letter, and ki is the key letter.

 ### Decryption:
 Decryption reverses the process using the same keyword.
 Each letter in the ciphertext is shifted back by the value of the corresponding letter in the keyword.
 The decryption process is: